Hairum-Qureshi/cis-advisor-backend/README.md

 # Future Improvements

-In terms of design, using an `id` property was implemented prior to the shift toward using a database-backed RAG architecture.
+- In terms of design, using an `id` property was implemented prior to the shift toward using a database-backed RAG architecture.
 The system can be simplified by removing this field and instead relying entirely on MongoDB's native `_id` property for record identity and retrieval.

+- Instead of having the Python embedding backend in a separate repo, integrate it in this repo so it's all in one place.
+Cause of concern is needing to update Vercel config and at this point in time, I'm not looking to break things while things are working as I don't have the knowledge of how to do this with Vercel yet.